Housing

 Important: Look early for your student accomodation!

-Start looking for a flat as soon as possible after your admission at TH Rosenheim, at least 3 months before your start of studies.
+Start looking for a flat as soon as you are admitted to TH Rosenheim, at least 3 months before your studies begin.

-Please be aware that student housing at all campuses at TH Rosenheim is limited and that you are responsible for organising your accommodation.
-The earlier you start with your search for accommodation, the sooner you will find your student housing.
+Please note that student housing at all campuses is limited, and you are responsible for organising your accommodation.
+The earlier you start, the sooner you will secure housing.

-Check the location of your study programme: TH Rosenheim has campuses in different cities: Rosenheim, Burghausen, Mühldorf am Inn and Traunstein.
+Check the location of your study programme – TH Rosenheim has campuses in Rosenheim, Burghausen, Mühldorf am Inn, and Traunstein.

-Search online.
-Search on housing portals regularly, sign up to newsletters.
-Use social media groups, and actively write to people who offer rooms.
+Search online, check housing portals regularly, sign up for newsletters, use social media groups, and contact people who offer rooms.”

-Unless you book a room in the student residences, DO NOT transfer money in advance (for rent, security deposit etc).
-Scammers attract people with cheap private offers and demand the rent/deposit in advance.
-Visit apartments and meet the landlords in-person before signing contracts.
+Unless you book a room in the student residences, DO NOT transfer any money in advance (for rent, security deposit, etc.).
+Scammers often lure people with cheap private offers and ask for rent or deposits upfront.
+Always visit apartments and meet landlords in person before signing any contracts.

-If time is short: Don't panic.
+If you're running out of time: Don’t panic.
 Stay in a hostel or with a fellow student.
-Keep looking during the semester.
-Also look for short-term options for the first weeks or months (boarding houses, interim rent)!
+Keep searching throughout the semester.
+Also, consider short-term options for the first few weeks or months (boarding houses, interim rent)!

 Housing in Munich